Rate this article 4.90909090909090951 based on 11 reviews

 There are no requirements for a minimum share capital when incorporating a Hong Kong branch.

-Registering a branch in Hong Kong
+Registering a branch in Hong Kong in 2021

 The registration procedure has several steps and it begins with the approval of the company name.
 After the name is cleared, the branch must make an application for branch office registration at the Companies Registry.